 First Aid Kit

-Include altitude sickness medication, pain relievers, band-aids, and treatment for stomach troubles.
+Include altitude sickness medication, pain relievers, band-aids, and for stomach troubles.
 Consult your doctor before departure to get the best advice tailored to your health needs.

 Sunscreen and Lip Balm